 - I. Statement of Purpose

 The Committee of Independent Directors is a committee of the Board of Directors.
 The purpose of the Committee is to discharge such responsibilities as are referred to it from time to time by the Board of Directors or a committee thereof.
-In particular, the Committee shall review and approve the recommendations of the Compensation and Human Capital and Nominating and Corporate Governance Committees, as appropriate, with respect to establishing performance criteria (goals and objectives) of the Chief Executive Officer of the Company (the “CEO”), evaluating the performance of the CEO, approving the CEO’s compensation and administering the Company’s Policy Regarding Recoupment of Formulae-Based Performance Compensation.
+In particular, the Committee shall (i) review and approve the recommendations of the Compensation and Human Capital and Nominating and Corporate Governance Committees, as appropriate, with respect to establishing performance criteria (goals and objectives) of the Chief Executive Officer of the Company (the “CEO”), evaluating the performance of the CEO, and approving the CEO’s compensation and (ii) administer the Company’s policies for recoupment of incentive compensation.

 - II.
 Organization